Find Your Field |

 Choice of programs

 When you’re checking out all the program choices at Mendocino College, you will be amazed at the diverse options that you have to choose from!
 You could study everything from healthcare to horticulture, auto technology, or culinary arts.
 You have a wealth of opportunities to find a career where you get to pursue your passion.

 A major benefit of CTE training is that many of your classes include labs where you are in front of the actual technology and tools you will be using on the job.
 In the labs, you’ll be able to immediately apply knowledge gained from reading and lectures.
 Later, this knowledge will help you when you’re out on the job.

-Explore the department pages for further details and specific contact information.
+Explore the departments in the "Find Your Field" tab for further details and specific contact information.
 For general inquiries, you can contact: